 What is being tested?

 Platelets are produced in the bone marrow and circulate in the blood.
-When there is an injury to a blood vessel and bleeding begins, platelets help to stop bleeding in three ways.
+When there is an injury to a blood vessel and bleeding begins, platelets are the first elements to help to stop bleeding.
+They do so in three ways.
 They:

 - Adhere to the injury site